QuackHacksTechTeam/QuackStats/README.md

 # GitRank

-Ranking site for hackathon participants based on github data
+Backend for collecting repo data from github repos

-Just trying some stuff out with the github api to see if it would be a good idea
+Basically just a wrapper around the github api